Student loans and Bankruptcy

 It is often easier to get an income based repayment program.
 Income based repayment programs review tax returns each year, and set a payment for the next year, based upon the debtor's income.
 After 25 years, anything remaining due is forgiven.
 These programs are called Ford programs, and some courts have ruled that the third prong of the Brunner test cannot be passed if the debtor has not applied (if eligible) for an income based repayment agreement.
 (This will become a Catch 22, as student loan debtors will have the Hobson's choice extending the term of their repayment, or suing quickly after finishing school.
 On the one hand, a court can say you fail the 3rd prong for not applying for a 25 year, income based repayment program, and on the other hand, say one cannot prove the economic situation will improve over the 25 years.)

 If you qualify for an income based repayment program, apply.
-Every year you do not apply (if you cannot pass the Brunner Test), keeps you 25 years from having the debt forgiven.
+Every year you do not apply (if you cannot pass the Brunner Test), keeps you 25 years from having the debt forgiven. (but see new twist below)

 Here in California, part of the Ninth Federal Judicial Circuit, some Judges will evaluate what part of a student loan can be repaid without undue hardship, and only discharge part of the student debt.

 In order to have repaying Student Loans found to be an undue hardship, students have to sue and often have to go to trial to convince the bankruptcy judge the hardship is undue.
 It can be expensive, as this lawsuit is essentially a federal case.
-Bankruptcy courts are federal courts and use the Federal Rules for conducting cases (the Federal Rules of Civil Procedure, as incorporated into the Federal Rules of Bankruptcy Procedure.
+Bankruptcy courts are federal courts and use the Federal Rules for conducting cases (the Federal Rules of Civil Procedure, as incorporated into the Federal Rules of Bankruptcy Procedure) are used.